Get the Best WordPress Backup

 https://yourdomain.com/installer.php

 On the Duplicator installation page, find the Setup section.
-Here, enter your host name, database name, username, and password:
+Here, enter your new host name, database name, username, and password:

 Duplicator installer